TabbyML/tabby/clients/tabby-agent/src/prompts/provide-smart-apply-line-range.md

 You must reply with ONLY the suggested insertion range in the format startLine-endLine, enclosed in <GENERATEDCODE></GENERATEDCODE> XML tags.

+Important note on the range:

+- startLine is inclusive (close interval)
+- endLine is exclusive (open interval)

+For example, if the new code should be inserted between lines 10 and 11, your response should be:
+<GENERATEDCODE>10-11</GENERATEDCODE>

 Do not include any explanation, existing code, or the code to be inserted in your response.

 File content: